If you are a gardener, then you know the importance of soil.

 Among the above three, you can like one method for sun sterilization, but there are some preparations before sterilization.
 Firstly, start by breaking up all the clods and removing the debris from the previous plant.

 Next, spread out the soil evenly in the bottom layer of the plastic, make sure it is not more than a few inches deep.
 Before covering the top layer of the plastic, irrigate the soil uniformly until they are slightly moistened.

 Secure the edge of plastic with rocks or layers of soil.
 If you want to use a plastic bag, fill the bag with soil, and close tightly, put it in a sunny place.

-In the sunny weather, the sun sterilization takes four to six weeks, and it takes eight to ten weeks in the windy and cloudy climate.
+In sunny weather, sun sterilization takes four to six weeks, and it takes eight to ten weeks in the windy and cloudy climate.

 3) Sterilize Soil with Steam

 Soil can be efficiently sterilized with the help of steam.
 The sterilization can be done with or without a pressure cooker.
 In this method, the soil needs to steam for 30min, or until it reaches 180degree Fahrenheit.

 If you want to use a pressure cooker, pour the pressure cooker with a couple-cup of water and insert a rack into the cooker, place a heatproof container with not more than 4-inches of soil.